How to Write in the Third Person

-Though it's easy to fall into the habit of always writing in the first person, it's crucial to be able to use the third person as well.
-Both first person and third person have their strengths and weaknesses; what works for one story may not work for another.
+It can be easy to fall into the habit of writing in the first person but it's crucial to be able to use the third person as well.
+Both first person and third person have their strengths and weaknesses.
+What works for one story may not work for another.

-This exercise will help you observe the effect of writing in the third person point of view to add this tool to your toolbox.
-It might also show you directions for the story you hadn't considered before.
+This exercise will help you observe the impact of writing in the third person point of view, which might open up new directions for your story that you hadn't considered before.
 Any distance you can have from the page, or new ways you can have of seeing the same narrative are important.

 What You Need